 How do you get started?

 Speak with a financial adviser.
-The ASX also publishes lists of ETFs you can choose from.
+The ASX and Chi-X also publish lists of ETFs you can choose from.

 After that you can visit the website of the ETF distributor for more information, usually contained in a PDS (Product Disclosure Statement).
 The PDS will make clear whether the fund is active or passive, and what its charges are.